 So there you have it

 When someone asks me why Mario Batali has so many fans, I point them to programs he’s involved in like this: Feedie – Share Food.
 He figured that there was nothing he could do about all the people taking photos of the food in his restaurants, so he created an app called Feedie to put a spin on it.
 The premise is simple.
 1. Check the app to find a “Feedies Welcome” restaurant.
 2. Take a photo of your meal.
 3. Upload and share it, and the restaurant will make a donation to The Lunchbox Fund which provides meals to extremely poor and at-risk school children in South Africa.
 Brilliant.
 As of this writing, they’ve provided 827 meals.
 The only restaurant in Portland where you can participate right now is Lincoln in NE (good on you!), but it is spreading all over the United States.
-It’s available now for the iPhone, and coming to Android shortly.

-The once time darling of the Andy Ricker crowd, Ping, is officially kaput.
-It closed over the summer, but was supposed to be renovated and reopened.
+The one time darling of the Andy Ricker crowd, Ping, is officially kaput.
+It closed over the summer but was supposed to be renovated and reopened.
 According to OregonLive.com, those plans have been shelved.
 “Fresh plans are also being hatched for the storefront that was to become Ping’s new wing, The Oregonian has exclusively learned.
 Huffman is bringing in Oven & Shaker bartender Ryan Magarian to build a new, 50-seat bar in the next-door space with lively cocktails, Lardo sandwiches and as many as 40 craft beers on tap.”

 Your kitchen is going to kill you!
 In my case it’s my freezer – one day I’ll open it to be crushed under a cascade of Salt & Straw boxes, but for everyone else, your kitchen is going to get you.
 My first restaurant job was in a place with a really lousy kitchen.
 There was little air movement, and we’d be coughing at the end of a busy shift.
 It turns out that cooking fumes are bad for not only restaurant employees, but to home cooks as well.
 From the NY Times,